dagu-org/dagu/README.md

     command: python main.py
 ```

-### Using DAG parameters
+### Using parameters

-Parameters can be defined and referenced throughout a file using `params` field.
+Parameters can be defined using `params` field.
 Each parameter can be referenced as $1, $2, etc. Parameters can also be command substitutions or environment variables.
-You can override the default values of the parameters with the `--params=` parameter of the `start` command.
+You can override the parameters with the `--params=` parameter for `start` command.

 ```yaml
 name: example